alirezavalipour/laravel-time-measurement/README.md

 # laravel-time-measurement

-this package use for measuring execution time of your operation, it's  event based
+This package use for measuring execution time of operation. it's event based

 #### Install
 ```bash